 Morning to Lunchtime

 From mid-morning until lunchtime, we’ll arrange an excellent insight into daily life when we spend time with the locals who gather each day at the park.
-As you stroll around the lake, passing by a plethora of activity including people singing, dancing, playing around with Chinese yo-yos, and betting money on games of mahjong, your WildChina guide will facilitate some friendly conversations between you and the locals.
+As you stroll around the lake, passing by a plethora of activities including people singing, dancing, playing around with Chinese yo-yos, and betting money on games of mahjong, your WildChina guide will help to translate your questions and facilitate conversations.

 RELATED READING: 4 Reasons to Visit Hangzhou and Suzhou in Spring

 Hangzhou Day Tour – Lingyin Temple

 One of the most sacred spots in Hangzhou is Lingyin Temple.
 The temple has been revered by scholars and artists throughout the ages and, during your afternoon in Hangzhou, we’ll arrange a walking tour around the Lingyin’s serene spiritual sights.